Covid-19 vaccine: When will it be ready and how can I get it? | Press and Journal

 About 12 of them are in the final stages of testing, but Pfizer is the first to report any results.

-Other potential vaccines in phase three trials include one by biotech company Novavax.
+Other potential vaccines in phase three trials include ones by US drugs firm Moderna and biotech company Novavax.

 – Does this mean life will return to normal soon?